Navigating the Mind: A Journey to Understanding Mental Health

 Physical Environmental Factors

 Physical environments can have a significant impact on an individual’s mental health.
 Researchers have linked pollution to depression and anxiety.
 High pollution levels in certain areas expose individuals to toxins that can affect brain function and result in changes in mood and cognitive abilities.
 Working conditions also play a role in mental well-being.
-Unsafe or high-stress work environments can increase the risk of mental health disorder.
-Weather such as consistent lack of sunlight can lead to Seasonal Affective Disorder (SAD).
+Unsafe or high-stress work environments can increase the risk of mental health disorders.
+Weather, such as consistent lack of sunlight, can lead to Seasonal Affective Disorder (SAD).

 Social Environmental Factors